A Vintage Potato Soup Recipe

 - Adjust the salt and pepper to your taste.

-- Sprinkle your favourite toppings on top!
+- Sprinkle your favourite toppings onto each bowl.

 Looking for something to serve with your soup?
 Try one of these great vintage recipes!
 Rich and Flaky Buttermilk Biscuits, Soft and Airy Cheese Bread, Big Batch Pull Apart Dinner Rolls, From-Scratch Soft and buttery dinner rolls,